 Costs range dramatically based on your location, industry, and local regulations.
 It can be free to sell your time as a side business, or it can cost hundreds of thousands to open a franchise.

 Whatever you want to do, don’t let money stop you.
 You can make a great living without paying a lot upfront.
 You just have to be disciplined.
 Paul told us:

 Fundera has a great article about how much revenue a small business makes.
 Check out their blog to get realistic revenue expectations.

 You should already have an idea of the business costs, but where will you get the funding for starting a business?

 Most small business owners get the funds for starting a business from the following sources:

 - Small business loans from local banks and credit unions

 - Credit cards

-As noted in previous sections, Mike attributes this to the stringent requirements of other types of funding like:
+As noted in previous sections, Mike said the following types of funding have high hurdles: